MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles

-In summary, the contributions of this work are: \begin{itemize} \item A end-to-end reliability analysis framework (i.e., MAVFI tool) is proposed to analyze MAV applications' fault tolerance characteristics from the end-to-end compute viewpoint.
-MAVFI is portable to other ROS-based cyber-physical applications. \item Extensive fault tolerance characterizations of the MAV PPC pipeline have been performed.
-The results show that end-to-end fault analysis is essential to understand kernel vulnerability and fault's impact compared to the conventional isolated analysis approach. \item To improve the reliability of the MAV compute subsystem, two low-cost anomaly fault detection and recovery schemes are proposed and evaluated on different CPUs.
-The transient faults can be detected with high accuracy and recovered in real-time MAV applications with negligible overhead. \end{itemize}
+In summary, the contributions of this work are as follows: \begin{itemize} \item We present MAVFI, the first ROS-based application-aware resilience analysis framework, to analyze UAVs' fault tolerance characteristics with proper system-level metrics. \item We conduct fault tolerance characterizations of the end-to-end PPC pipeline and show that application-aware metrics are essential to understanding fault's impact on kernels. \item We propose {two low-cost anomaly error detection and recovery schemes} and evaluate them on different UAV configurations, and show that SDC impact on safety can be rectified in real-time with negligible overhead in ROS. \end{itemize}